Let’s Explore Some Awesome Things to Do in Bremen, Germany!

 Known for its famed Upper Town Hall and Golden Chamber – it’s no wonder it draws so many visitors.
 The Town Hall is extra important to a city like Bremen – given the city’s mandate to remain largely autonomous for centuries.

-Because of the rich history and beautiful architecture, the Town Hall was deemed a UNESCO World Heritage Site in 2004 (along with the Roland Statue and the Marktplatz, in general).
+Because of the rich history and beautiful architecture, the Town Hall was declared a UNESCO World Heritage Site in 2004 (along with the Roland Statue and the Marktplatz, in general).

 Address: Am Markt 21, 28195 Bremen, Germany